Table of Contents

 (Where F is the bioavailability; for drugs administered via the intravenous route, F is 1.)

 The maintenance dose of the same drug can also differ depending on the condition being treated.
-For instance, in the case of aspirin, a 300 mg dose is required to reduce pain, fever and inflammation; however, a 75 – 160 mg dose is enough if used for the prevention of cardiovascular events such as myocardial infarction and stroke.
+For instance, in the case of aspirin, a 300 mg dose is required to reduce pain, fever and inflammation; however, a 75 – 160 mg dose is enough if used for the prevention of cardiovascular events such as myocardial infarction and stroke in those patients with less than 160 pounds.

 Loading dose: When the time taken by a drug to reach the target steady state concentration is high (for example, in drugs with long half-lifes), a loading dose should be administered to raise the plasma concentration of the drug within the target range in a shorter time.
 This loading dose, which is higher than the maintenance dose, can be given as one (usual) or multiple (less common) doses, and it is followed by a maintenance dose to maintain the steady state concentration.